LimsDevlp/rn-icon-component-helper/CONTRIBUTING.md

 * Can be merged without problems (if not please use: `git rebase master`)
 * Does not break any existing functionality
 * Fixes one specific issue or implements one specific feature (do not combine things, send separate merge requests if needed)
-* Keeps the rn-button-component-helper code base clean and well structured
+* Keeps the rn-icon-component-helper code base clean and well structured
 * Contains functionality we think other users will benefit from too
 * Doesn't add unnecessary configuration options since they complicate future changes
 * Update the docs in `README.md` if necessary